What Is a Contingent Staffing Workforce?

 An Agile Staffing Model

 While contingent staffing is an ideal solution for the construction industry, not all staffing agencies are a good fit for contractors.
-The key is to find a staffing partner that takes the time to understand your specific needs and has experience providing reliable, skilled workers who can not only get the job done, but are also a good fit for your business.
-Here are four things to keep in mind when choosing a staffing partner.
+The key is to find a contingent staffing partner that takes the time to understand your specific needs and has experience providing reliable, skilled workers who can not only get the job done, but are also a good fit for your business.
+Here are four things to keep in mind when choosing a contingent staffing partner:

 1: Do they understand your business?